GithubUserAccountAmazing/ziprecruiter-1-click-filter/README.md

 ## Contributing

-This project is open for contributions.
-If you have any suggestions, feedback, or bug reports, please feel free to open an issue or a pull request.
+Thank you for your interest in this project.
+I welcome any suggestions, feedback, or bug reports from the community.
+You can reach me by email at github_user@tuta.io or simply open an issue or a pull request.

 ## Disclaimer